 Equality and diversity (to be updated every three years).

-Once the courses have been completed, you will need to complete a Professional development portfolio[doc] 85KB and sent it to:
+Once the courses have been completed, you will need to complete a Educational and Clinical Supervisor Portfolio [docx] 779KB and sent it to:

 Deputy Medical Education Manager